-1. After each use, remove protective sheath from the probe and gently remove all coupling gel from the probe by wiping with soft cloth.
+- 1. After each use, remove protective sheath from the probe and gently remove all coupling gel by wiping from the cable strain relief to the acoustic lens end (i.e. from the cleanest to the dirtiest area) with a soft, low-/non-linting cloth. - CAUTION

 DO NOT use abrasive paper products when cleaning or wiping a GE Ultrasound probe.
 The use of abrasive wipes can damage the soft lens (acoustic window).
+To extend the life of the probe lens, pat dry only.

-2. Wipe the probe with one of the wipes listed in Probe Care Card from the strain relief to the lens.
-Wipe the cable with a cloth dampened with potable water to remove chemical residue.
+Wipe the cable with one of the wipes listed in Probe Care Card from the strain relief to the connector.
+Wipe the cable with a low-/non-linting cloth dampened with potable water to remove chemical residue.
 Dispose of the cloth, wipe and gloves in the clinical trash.